 I wasn’t sure how much to make initially to fit my containers, so I made the smallest batch possible for each color to test if it would work – it did!
 If you’d like to make more, just triple, quadruple or multiply these amounts by your heart’s desire.

 What do you think?
-Are these “Pinworthy?”
-If so, we’d love it if you shared these with your friends and followers by pinning this to your favorite crafting or gift board on Pinterest.
+We’d love it if you shared these with your friends and followers by pinning this to your favorite crafting or gift board on Pinterest.
 Your shares are how we grow and for them, we are sincerely grateful.